sbdchd/time-to-deploy/README.md

 # time to deploy

-> slack bot for reminding about heroku deployments
+> Slack bot for reminding about Heroku deployments

-This is similar to setting up a `/remind`er in Slack but provides additional information such as the diff between staging and production.
-The current commit on production and when the code was last deployed.
-As well as if the last deploy was a rollback.

 ## Why

-Using a `/remind` works in slack but info is lacking.
+Using a `/remind` works in Slack but info is lacking.
 The Heroku dashboard also doesn't show a diff between prod and staging when there was a rollback.

+This Slack bot provides info about Heroku deployments include:

+- diff between staging and production
+- current commit on production
+- when code was last deployed to production
+- info on whether the last deploy was a rollback
+- promotion button from staging to prod
+- links to staging and production envs

 ## Setup Up